himmAllRight/himmAllRight-source/content/post/new-hhkb-pro2.md

 While I was waiting for a Pok3r drop... something interesting caught my eye on Massdrop... the [Plack keyboard](https://www.massdrop.com/buy/planck-mechanical-keyboard) dropped...
 The planck is a keyboard kit that you solder together to create a programmable, *ortholinear*, 40% keyboard.
 When I say *programmable*, I don't just mean you can bind keys.
 The Planck is fully open and the firmware C code is available on Github.
 So, you can actually customize and hack together the firmware, which was very appealing to me.
 So I joined the drop.

+After I joined the drop, I finally got a soldering kit so that I could construct the keyboard once it finally shipped.
+However, the planck drop had *several* delays.
+However, as previously stated I didn't mind too much, as I was okay to wait.

 ## Deciding on the HHKB Pro